Gideon-Tee/Gideon-Tee/README.md

 - 👋
+### I do
-- I am a Django backend developer
+- Backend development with Django

-- I love to code and I spend most of my time doing that.
+- Custom REST API development and integration
+- Automation of routine IT tasks with Python scripts

 -
 - [Personal website](https://gideon-tee.github.io/portfolio/)
 -
 - 📫 E-mail: gideonlambride@gmail.com

+- `programming is not about writing code, it's about solving problems`

 <!---
 Gideon-Tee/Gideon-Tee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.